RamBoAttack/RamBoAttack.github.io/README.md

 # README

-### Notes:
-1. The pretrained model for CIFAR-10 can be downloaded from [this repo](https://github.com/cmhcbb/attackbox).

 This is for releasing the source code of the paper "Februus: Input Purification Defense Against Trojan Attacks on Deep Neural Network Systems"

 Archived Version: [RamBoAttack](https://arxiv.org/abs/2112.05282)